Marcus Peducaeus Plautius Quintillus

 Marcus Peducaeus Plautius Quintillus (died 205) was a Roman noble closely related by birth, adoption, and marriage to the Nerva-Antonine emperors.
 Through his marriage to Fadilla, the daughter of Emperor Marcus Aurelius and Empress Faustina the Younger, he became the brother-in-law to the future emperor, Commodus.
 Despite his position, he never became emperor himself.
-After Commodus was assassinated in 192, he fell out of favor with Septimus Severus during the Year of the Five Emperors.
-In 205, he committed suicide after Septimus issued an order for his execution.
+After Commodus was assassinated in 192, he fell out of favor with Septimius Severus during the Year of the Five Emperors.
+In 205, he killed himself after Septimus issued an order for his execution.

 Early life

 Plautius was the son of Ceionia Fabia, the daughter of Lucius Aelius, the first adoptive heir of Hadrian who had died before ascending to the throne; his birth father is believed to be Plautius Quintillus, consul in 159.
 At some point, he was adopted as the heir of Marcus Peducaeus Stloga Priscinus, consul in 141.
 Through his adopted father, as well as his natural father and mother, he could claim descent from families of the highest nobility.